 Balule: another interesting stop nearby

 During your roadtrip from Johannesburg to the Kruger National Park, you can also stop at the Balule Nature Reserve.

 By the way, this Airbnb was a safari in itself: the Rio Dos Elefantes River Camp.
-In front of our bungalow (a cottage for only $91/night and it can be less than that depending on the season), We saw hippos swimming in the Olifants River, elephants fighting, impalas, warthogs, giraffes, antelopes and we even were waken up by dozens of baboons on our straw roof!
-Hard to beat in terms of “safari”!
+In front of our bungalow (a cottage for only $91/night and it can be less than that depending on the season), we saw hippos swimming in the Olifants River, elephants fighting, impalas, warthogs, giraffes, antelopes and we even were waken up by dozens of baboons on our straw roof!
+Hard to beat in terms of authentic “safari”!